-The AD7631 is an 18-bit, charge redistribution, successive approximation register (SAR), architecture analog-to-digital converter (ADC) fabricated on Analog Devices, Inc.'s iCMOS high voltage process.
+The AD7634 is an 18-bit charge redistribution successive approximation register (SAR), architecture analog-todigital converter (ADC) fabricated on Analog Devices, Inc.'s iCMOS high voltage process.
 The device is configured through hardware or via a dedicated write-only serial configuration port for input range and operating mode.
-The AD7631 contains a high speed 18-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and both serial and parallel system interface ports.
+The AD7634 contains a high speed 18-bit sampling ADC, an internal conversion clock, an internal reference (and buffer), error correction circuits, and both serial and parallel system interface ports.
 A falling edge on CNVST samples the fully differential analog inputs on IN+ and IN-.
-The AD7631 features four different analog input ranges.
-Power is scaled linearly with throughput.
-Operation is specified from -40°C to $+85^{\circ}\text{C}$.
+The AD7634 features four different analog input ranges and three different sampling modes.
+Operation is specified from -40° C to +85°C.